I went nerdy last weekend.

 So, I gave the Kindle a shot and it worked out really well.
 Here’s what I did:

 I took my original one-page outline and reformatted it to fit the Kindle screen (4.25″ x 7″ with .25″ margins).
-Then I converted the Word document to a PDF and uploaded it to my Kindle.
+Then I converted the Word document to a PDF using a sodapdf software and uploaded it to my Kindle.
 On the Kindle I used a program called ezPDF Reader.
 You can lock the screen orientation and flip pages with a simple tap or swipe.

 A few thoughts/observations: